AP VoteCast: Wisconsin voters sour on state of nation

 FACING THE PANDEMIC

-The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans.
+The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans, and cases are surging in Wisconsin.
 Overall, 15% of voters said the virus in the U.S. is completely or mostly under control, and 25% said it’s somewhat under control.
 Fifty-nine percent of voters think the coronavirus is not at all under control in this country.

+Eric Engstrom, a 31-year-old investment analyst in Madison, Wisconsin, who voted by mail for Biden, said the virus is the most immediate threat facing the nation.

+“My wife and I were just on a walk talking about how we’re expecting a baby in January and to see hospitals filling up, to even think about the potential of one of us or both of us being sick when the baby is born. …The response to this has been abysmal,” he said.
+“If there was any chance that I was going to vote for Trump, it was eliminated because of the pandemic.”

 ON THE ISSUES